 - Rainy Season – no construction (Jun-Oct 2019)

-- Goal: house functional & ready for Husbands to move in
+- Original Goal: house functional, ready for move-in

 - Goal: complete finishing work

-As our family prepares to join the church planting team working among the Nahuatl people of Mexico, the next step in this process is house construction.
+As our family integrates with the church planting team working among the Nahuatl people of Mexico, an important step in this process is house construction.
 We aim to build in a way which balances local cultural norms with familiar-to-us functionality – using Nahuatl materials and building aesthetics where possible, and US building practices which will help simplify our life in this isolated location.

-The construction process will be a huge project, requiring the better part of a year to complete!
+The construction process has been a huge project, even before the coronavirus pandemic started complicating things!
 Most materials arrive via a treacherous 42 mile mountain road – one requiring five hours’ careful driving when in (rare) good condition.
-Without reliable local utilities, we will set up a solar system and long-term rainwater collection.
-Additionally, we will bring in or build basic furniture, appliances, cabinetry, and other furnishings.
+Without reliable local utilities, we have set up a solar system and will use long-term rainwater collection.
+Additionally, we bring in or build basic furniture, appliances, cabinetry, and other furnishings.